anankaaa/QR-code/README.md

 ### Useful resources

-- [https://getbootstrap.com/] - This helped me to use Bootstrap.
+- Bootstrap documentation: [https://getbootstrap.com/] - This helped me to use Bootstrap.

 ## Author